Khuda Haafiz: Plot

-Sameer narrates the incident to the cops, where he is approached by Faiz Abu Malik, a Nomani cop, who decides to help him with officer Tamena joining along.
-They view the CCTV footage of the Noman airport, where they see Nargis entering a van with a man revealed to be Itzak, an Algerian modelling coordinator.
+Sameer narrates the incident to the cops, where he is approached by Faiz Abu Malik, a Nomani cop, who decides to help him, with officer Tamena joining along (assigned by Commander Ali Azam Ghazi).
+They view the CCTV footage of the Noman airport, where they see Nargis entering a van with a man revealed to be Itzak Regini, an Algerian modelling coordinator.
 Itzak orders that Nargis be killed.
 Faiz and Tamena come across a burnt corpse and believe it to be Nargis.
-Sameer sees her pendant and gets shattered.
+Sameer sees her pendant and is shattered.
 Following her funeral, Sameer is given compensation and tickets to India.
-Tamena learns Nargis is alive and the corpse they found was of a different woman.
-Tamena and Faiz try to find Sameer only to find that Sameer never boarded the flight.
+Tamena learns Nargis is alive, and the corpse they found was of a different woman.
+Tamena and Faiz try to find Sameer, only to find that Sameer never boarded the flight.

 Baying for revenge, Sameer arrives at Itzak's house and thrashes him before Itzak reveals that Nargis is alive.
-Faiz and Tamena arrive, where Faiz is revealed to be Itzak's ally.
+Faiz and Tamena arrive, and Faiz is revealed to be Itzak's ally.
 Tamena subdues Faiz long enough to buy Sameer and Usman time to escape, using the black truck trailer where Nargis is inside.
 Faiz kills Tamena and frames Sameer.
 An ensuing truck chase leaves Itzak dead.
-Faiz meets his crime partner and Itzak's boss, which is photographed by an undercover cop.
-Sameer arrives at the Indian Embassy, but is captured by Faiz, and planned to kill him saying, "You're Dead!", until the guard stopped him by using his gun, including the betrayal made by commander Ali Azam Ghazi.
-This resulted in Sameer and Faiz engaging in a bloodied fistfight where Sameer thrashes him.
-After this, Sameer exited the embassy, with one guard opening the back of the truck, freeing Nargis and other women.
+Faiz meets his crime partner and Itzak's boss, named Hakkan Rabbani, who is photographed by an undercover cop.
+Sameer arrives at the Indian Embassy, but is captured by Faiz, and planned to kill him, saying, "You're Dead!", until the guard stops him by using his gun, including the betrayal by Ghazi that Faiz is part of a child trafficking organization (using photos as evidence photographed by an undercover cop).
+Enraged, Sameer engaged in a bloodied fistfight with Faiz and thrashes him.
+For Sameer's heroic survival, one guard opens the back of the truck, freeing Nargis and other women.

-Three days later, Sameer attends to Tamena's state funeral, while Faiz gets killed by the firing squad for his crimes and kidnapping the women.
-In the airport, Sameer and Nargis prepare to leave for India while making the last meeting with Usman.
-Sameer invites Usman to arrive and meet them at India as they greet him one day before leaving back to India.
+Three days later, Sameer attends the state funeral where Tamena is laid, while Faiz gets killed by the firing squad in the middle of the desert for his crimes and kidnapping women.
+At the airport, as Sameer and Nargis prepare to leave for India, Usman makes its last meeting with the two.
+Sameer invites Usman to arrive and meet them in India, as they greet him one day before returning to India.